 82 Overall Score

 Hearty?
 Perhaps.
 Bold?
 A bit.
 Complex?
 Not so much.
 Sindicato was definitely one of the brands I wanted to try from the most recent IPCPR show, based on who was in charge, and the unique circumstances behind who was behind it.
 What could a company funded by some of the largest retailers in the country and headed by a cigar legend come up with?
-Well, at least in regards to the Hex, the answer is: nothing special.
+Well, at least in regard to the Hex, the answer is: nothing special.
 While it is a good-looking cigar with some decent flavors and great construction, it had nothing overly distinctive or interesting to really set it apart.
 It will probably sell fairly well based on the price point, but the lack of complexity really hurt the overall profile.

 Avatar photo